Logiqx/gps-details/docs/articles/4-pvt/README.md

 The 4 satellites each have a known pseudorange which is related to the journey time of the signal.
 The square root operators are simply an application of the [Pythagorean theorem](https://en.wikipedia.org/wiki/Pythagorean_theorem) within 3 dimensions, thus denoting the distances between satellites and the receiver.

-The above equations say the pseudorange is equal to the actual distance between the satellites and the receiver, plus an error due to the receiver clock bias.
-This error is equal to the speed of light (c) multiplied by the time difference of the two clocks (dTᵤ).
+The above equations say the pseudoranges are equal to the actual distances between the satellites and the receiver, plus an error due to the receiver clock bias.
+This error is equal to the speed of light (denoted by *c*) multiplied by the time difference of the two clocks (*dTᵤ*).

-Solving these equations is not a trivial exercise but the general principle is that with 4 unknowns for the receiver (Uₓ, Uᵧ, U₂ and dTᵤ) it is possible to find a solution when 4 (or more) satellites are being tracked and their pseudoranges are known.
+Solving these equations is not a trivial exercise but the general principle is that with 4 unknowns for the receiver (*Ux*, *Uy*, *Uz* and *dTᵤ*) it is possible to find a solution when 4 (or more) satellites are being tracked and their pseudoranges are known.

 There are two main approaches to solving this problem.
 The first is a method called [least squares](https://en.wikipedia.org/wiki/Least_squares) which simply finds the "best" solution given the available parameters.
 The second method is the use of a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) which is essentially a process that combines predictions with actual observations.

 This article will not go into the details of either method due to their complexity.
-If you are particularly interested in the difference between these two methods I recommend the GNSS Solutions [article](https://insidegnss.com/wp-content/uploads/2018/01/marapr13-Solutions.pdf) published by InsideGNSS in March/April 2013.
+If you are particularly interested in the difference between these two methods, I can recommend the [article](https://insidegnss.com/wp-content/uploads/2018/01/marapr13-Solutions.pdf) published by InsideGNSS in March/April 2013.

 #### Latitude and Longitude